domRiddle/ASF/Configuration.md

 Our **[ASF-ui](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC#asf-ui)** IPC interface allows you to configure ASF as well, and is superior solution for reconfiguring ASF after generating the initial configs due to the fact that it can edit the configs in-place, as opposed to Web-based ConfigGenerator which generates them statically.

-In order to use ASF-ui, you must have our **[IPC](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC)** interface enabled itself. `IPC` is enabled by default starting with ASF V5.1.0.0, therefore you can access it right away, as long as you didn't disable it yourself.
+In order to use ASF-ui, you must have our **[IPC](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC)** interface enabled itself. `IPC` is enabled by default, therefore you can access it right away, as long as you didn't disable it yourself.

 After launching the program, simply navigate to ASF's **[IPC address](http://localhost:1242)**.
 If everything worked properly, you can change ASF configuration from there as well.